-Your favorite coffee house drink and breakfast treat have now become one amazing thing!
-These coffee and cream cinnamon buns are a must try!
+Your favorite coffee house drink and breakfast treat have now become one amazing thing.
+These coffee and cream cinnamon buns are a must try for brunch or even as a fun dessert.

 I hope you’re sitting down.
 No really, pull up a nice comfy chair and get ready for what I am about to throw your way.
 It’s good.
 I mean, it’s really good.